berkeley-scf/r-bootcamp-fall-2021/README.md

 Note that street parking in Berkeley near campus on Saturdays is generally subject to two hour limits.

 In the past, we've generally provided snacks during breaks.
 Because of various coronavirus-related limitations, we won't be able to do that this year.
 Please bring your own drinks and snacks for breaks and please eat only outside during the breaks.

+You will probably want to [make sure you can use the campus WiFi (EduRoam)](https://berkeley.service-now.com/kb_view.do?sysparm_article=KB0013807) in advance of the event.
+But if you need wireless access as a guest (i.e., you don't have a CalNet ID), connect to 'CalVisitor'.

 ## Health information